 Within those five seconds I allotted to think of my happiest moments, there is one that stands out above the rest.
-Funnily enough, it seemed like such a small gesture at the time.
+Funny enough, it seemed like such a small gesture at the time.

-Growing up just outside of Akron, Ohio, one of my favorite places to get food is Penn Station.
+Growing up just outside of Akron, one of my favorite places to get food is Penn Station East Coast Subs.
 Starting around the time I was thirteen, my dad and I would take monthly visits to the sub shop and munch on delicious sandwiches, fries, and cookies.

-Aside from the great food, it became one of our favorite places to return to because of the people.
-One man in particular, Alex, went out of his way to be kind and go the extra mile for my dad and I. From fun conversations to free cookies every now and then, we loved talking to Alex: a diligent worker with hopes of running his own Penn Station.
+Aside from the great food, it became one of our favorite places to keep going back to because of the people.
+One man in particular, Alex, went out of his way to be kind and go the extra mile for me and my dad.
+From fun conversations to free cookies every now and then, we loved talking to him.
+Alex was a diligent worker and had hopes of running his own Penn Station.

-n one of our conversations whenI was in high school, he mentioned that he was competing in a guitar competition and invited us to stop by.
-Though my dad and I couldn't attend, Alex said that the finals-if he advanced-would be on the fifth of August-his birthday.
+In one of our conversations-around the time I was in high school-he mentioned that he was competing in a guitar competition and asked us if we wanted to stop by.
+Though my dad and I couldn't attend, he said that the finals-if he advanced-would be on his birthday on the fifth of August.
 I made a note of this on my phone.

 Weeks later, Alex's birthday was here.
 I was in the car with my mom on the way back from church when I asked her if I could run into the local Guitar Center.
-I already had a card ready with a message from me and my dad, and we drove to Penn Station with a Guitar Center gift card.
-Though I wasn't sure if Alex was working, I hoped I could at least leave it for him at the restaurant.
+I already had a card ready with a message from me and my dad, and we drove to Penn Station after I bought a Guitar Center gift card.
+Though I wasn't sure if Alex was working, I figured that I could at least leave it for him at the restaurant.

 I walked in, nervously excited.
 There's Alex.
-I asked him how his day was going, to which he replied, "alright," with a somewhat deflated tone.
+I asked him how his day was going, which he said, "all right," with a somewhat deflated tone.
 It seemed he was making the best of an okay day.